$300 million in property tax relief goes to homeowners, schools

 Moyle stressed that depending on what local municipalities choose to do in their budget season, the relief could change.
 He encouraged Idahoans to attend those budget meetings.

-“The state of Idaho collects no property taxes and spends no property taxes,” said Moyle.
+“The state of Idaho collects no property taxes and spends no property taxes,” Moyle said.